 Hospital services metrics = f (quality and value incentive indicators, hospital organisational characteristics, case and payer mix, local market characteristics and year indicators)

 The variables are as follows:

 In these models, the unit of observation is the hospital-year cell.
 In the MDC analyses, the unit of observation is the hospital-MDC-year cell.
 Since we include state and year indicators, the association between quality and value incentives and hospital service mix is estimated from changes in incentives in a given hospital over time, as compared to other hospitals with similar characteristics in the same state.
-We use a seemingly unrelated regression estimation framework to account for the correlations between our hospital service metrics, and we correct the standard errors for clustering on hospital referral regions (HRRs).
-The adjusted R-squared in our estimations varied between 70 and 79 percent.
+We use a seemingly unrelated regression estimation framework to account for the correlations between our hospital service metrics and we correct the standard errors for clustering on hospital referral regions (HRRs).
+The adjusted R-squared in our estimations varied between 70 and 79 per cent.

 We mapped the ICD-9 and ICD-10 codes from the Medicare LDS claims data to their respective diagnosis-related groups (MS-DRGs), which were in turn mapped to their respective MDCs.
 MDCs were devised by physician panels to ensure DRGs are clinically coherent, since MDCs are mutually exclusive categorizations of all possible diagnosis codes.
-Each MDC corresponds to a single organ, system, or medical specialty.
+Each MDC corresponds to a single organ, system, or medical speciality.
 Public health departments28 use MDC coding in their inpatient discharge and emergency department modules.